 Ross River Virus and Barmah Forest Virus are the most common mosquito-borne diseases in South Western Australia and are contracted when a person is bitten by a mosquito infected with the virus.
-These infections generally occur during the summer months and are confirmed via blood test.
+These infections generally occur during the summer months and are confirmed via a blood test.

 There are various measures that can be taken to minimise your risk of obtaining a mosquito-borne disease.